How to Write a Condolence Message for a Coworker: 14 Examples

 Don’ts

-- Skip unsolicited advice; focus on empathy.
+- Skip unsolicited advice — focus on empathy rather than solutions.

 FAQs